Auto2x

 Finally, L4 will cause a shift in industry profits.
 If carmakers do not embrace tech change and invest in SW they face being merely assemblers.

-Regulations for the Car of the Future
+Regulations shaping engineering requirements for the Car of the Future

 Level 3-Conditional Automation presents challenges to motor insurance due to its implications for the determination of liability.
 Read how Event-Data-Recorders for Automated Driving modes could help the auto insurance industry to adapt to the disruption.